pushme-pullyou/tootoo13/pages/contributing.md

 All code and examples in Ladybug Tools / Spider are written using Mr.doob's Code Style.
 Of course you are free to use whatever style you prefer for your own work, but if you are adding code to the library or examples then you must follow this guide.

-You can find details here: [Mr.doob's Code Style™]( https://github.com/mrdoob/three.js/wiki/Mr.doob%27s-Code-Style%E2%84%A2) You can find examples here: [three.js / examples]( https://threejs.org/examples/ )
+You can find details here: [Mr.doob's Code Style]( https://github.com/mrdoob/three.js/wiki/Mr.doob%27s-Code-Style%E2%84%A2) You can find examples here: [three.js / examples]( https://threejs.org/examples/ )

 General guidelines include: